Consulting Terminology: 120+ Buzzwords to Know

 Example: Instead of diving into the details right away, let's apply the answer-first principle to understand what type of solution we are looking for.

 AOB: Stands for Any Other Business.
-An agenda item in meetings for discussing additional topics not listed.
+An agenda item in meetings for discussing additional topics not listed on the formal agenda.

 Example: Before we conclude, does anyone have AOB they'd like to bring up?

-At-cause: Taking responsibility or ownership of a situation.
+At-cause: Taking responsibility or ownership of a situation or outcome.

 Example: As project manager, I am at-cause for ensuring the successful completion of this project.

 B2B: Stands for Business-to-Business.
-Refers to transactions, services, or relationships between two businesses.
+Refers to transactions, services, or relationships between two businesses rather than between a business and an individual consumer.

 Example: Our company specializes in providing B2B software solutions to help streamline supply chain management for manufacturing firms.